 Renal artery stenosis

-68 year-old male with long-term hypertension, which had been medically controlled until a recent sharp increase in blood pressure.
+Long-term hypertension, which had been medically controlled until a recent sharp increase in blood pressure.

 Loading Stack -

 - Aorta at the level of the SMA.

 - The lumen of the origin, proximal and mid RRA appears narrowed with some aliasing under colour Doppler ultrasound.

 - The lumen of the distal RRA appears normal and no aliasing is seen.

 - Velocity at the RRA origin is markedly increased.
 There is a 5-fold increase over the velocity within the aorta.
 These findings suggest a >70% stenosis.

 - Velocities within the proximal RRA remain markedly elevated.